CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 >
 > Beorn does his strike sequence first.
 Nick plays no resources and decides to save his -1 modifier for Frodo.
 Beorn decides not to tap, so his prowess is 4 (= 7 - 3).
 Ciryaher is tapped, so his prowess is l (= 2 - l ).
 Wendy decides to play _Risky Blow_ (+3 prowess and -1 body to a Warrior facing a strike), so Beorn's prowess is back up to 7.
 Finally the dice are rolled.
 Nick rolls a 6 and Wendy rolls a 3.
 The attacks final prowess is 7, and Beorn beats this easily with his prowess plus his roll equal to 10.
 Now Wendy gets to roll a body check against Ciryaher, and she rolls a 4.
 Ciryaher ends up wounded but not eliminated.
 >
 > Next Frodo does his strike sequence.
 Nick plays a _Bold Thrust_ and assigns the -1 modifier (from Gulla) to Frodo.
 Carambor then taps for his full prowess, plus 3 for the _Bold Thrust_, for a total of 8.
 Frodo has a -2 modifier because he is already wounded and a -1 modifier from the extra strike, so his prowess is a -2.
 Nick rolls for the final prowess of the strike and gets a 2, making the prowess 10.
 Frodo rolls and gets an 11, but unfortunately his -2 prowess drops this to a 9 and the strike succeeds.
 Nick rolls the body check and gets a 9.
 Normally this would not eliminate Frodo, but he was already wounded.
-So, he has a -1 body[^minusbody] for this body check—Frodo is eliminated and removed from play.
+So, he has a -1 body for this body check—Frodo is eliminated and removed from play.

 ### MARSHALLING POINTS